Russolves/Cronjobs-in-Docker/README.md

 # Cronjobs-in-Docker
 This repository shows how to construct a simple alpine docker container and running/scheduling cronjobs within that Docker container, it is important to note that the script.sh file and the python script (should there be one) have to be located at the same directory level as the dockerfile in order to work.
 Note that both the Dockerfile and the script.sh produce individual log files separately from each other.
 Once the container is up and running these log files can be found in `/var/log/`.
-The code above produces a total of two logs as output, the Dockerfile produces a cron.log while the script produces a script.log
+The code above produces a total of 2 logs as output, the Dockerfile produces a cron.log while the script produces a script.log

 ## CLI command to build and run docker container
 ```